 Chaotic and fascinating mix of shanty-town with French-colonial architecture.

 Tana, (the nickname for the capital city of Madagascar, Antananarivo), is a brightly coloured melange of French colonial architecture, multi-storied houses and narrow alleys.
 It is located almost in the centre of Madagascar in the central Highlands at an altitude of 1,280 m (4,200ft).
+Given its altitude, it has a mild climate.

 Antananarivo sprawls over these rolling central highlands surrounded by fields of rice paddies.
 It’s a city with unique architecture, romantic charm and bustling streets.
 Indeed Tana must have been a beautiful city at one time.
 But today the city is quite often a shock to many first time visitors.
 With throngs of people, buildings in a state of decay, street urchins and hectic traffic in a warren of streets.
 Everywhere the narrow cobblestone streets are packed with houses.
-With steep stone staircases linking one street to another.
+And steep stone staircases linking one street to another.

 Traders line each street with the array of merchandise on offer in the stalls.
 And the markets are in a class of their own.
 With Malagasy embroidery, semi-precious stones and all sorts of wares jumbled up together.